unshiftio/recovery/README.md

 recovery.reconnect();
 ```

-Alternatively you also call the callback which is provided in the `reconnect`
+Alternatively you can call the callback which is provided in the `reconnect`
 event which is the same as the `reconnected` method.

 ```js